loco/wp-loco/README.md

     $ git checkout tags/x.y.z

 Be sure to check the latest version by typing `git tag` and replacing `x.y.z` in above example.

+## Contributing

+There is no issue tracker here.
+Please submit bugs or feature requests in the [WordPress support forum](http://wordpress.org/support/plugin/loco-translate).

+The Github repository is for people who want the latest development version of the plugin and prefer Git to [SVN](http://plugins.svn.wordpress.org/loco-translate/trunk/).
+This is not a collaborative project and there are no resources available for examining pull reqeusts.